artdecocode/spawncommand/README.md

 ### Types

-The package has a number of types.
+The package's main type is _ChildProcessWithPromise_ which enriches the standard _ChildProcess_ with a `promise` property.

 `import('child_process').SpawnOptions` __<a name="spawnoptions">`SpawnOptions`</a>__